Sarailidis/Interactive-Decision-Trees/README.md

         jupyter labextension install @jupyter-widgets/jupyterlab-manager plotlywidget@4.14.3

-Once the installation is completed __do not close the Anaconda Prompt.__ Follow the guidelines of the next section "How to run a workflow"
+9. Once the installation is completed type and run the following command to run Jupyter Lab application:

+        jupyter lab

+To use the Graphical User Interface you need to run the InteractiveDecisionTrees.ipynb file in Jupyter Lab.

+For those who are unfamiliar with Jupyter Lab I provide some guidelines on how to use Jupyter Lab and run a workflow.

 ## How to run a workflow

 For those who are unfamiliar with Jupyter Lab below I provide some guidelines on what to do after the installation.
 These include how to open the Jupyter Lab application and run a workflow.

-1. The Graphical User Interface and the workflows are running only on Jupyter Lab.
-In the Anaconda prompt (used for the installation of the package) type and run the following:
+1. Open the Anaconda prompt, type and run the following:

         jupyter lab